-Navigating the Map Kubernetes View
+Navigating Kubernetes View

 This topic provides details about navigating the Kubernetes View.
 Kubernetes administrators benefit from advanced filter and map capabilities to quickly locate specific resources like clusters, nodes, namespaces, or workloads for both cloud-managed and self-managed clusters.